 Another bike that took my fancy was another Kawasaki, their mighty GTR1400, but I couldn’t find the right bike at the right price, all the GTR’s I looked at were either low mileage and too expensive or if they were affordable they were either too high a mileage or in poor condition and to be honest (sorry Andy!)
 I don’t quite like the styling.

-The next bike I had always fancied having was Yamaha’s FJR1300 and as lady luck would have it, one had just arrived at a local dealers the day I was wondering around sulking, trying to decide whether to have a sausage or bacon batch from the cafe next door (for the record I had a sausage and egg batch and it was delicious)
+The next bike I had always fancied having was Yamaha’s FJR1300 and as lady luck would have it, one had just arrived at a local dealer the day I was wandering around sulking, trying to decide whether to have a sausage or bacon batch from the cafe next door (for the record I had a sausage and egg batch and it was delicious)

 Unfortunately, the day that I picked ‘Jazz’ up from the dealers I had a previous family commitment and I could only ride the bike the 14 miles home but I did manage to get out the following evening and do another 150 miles.

-Initial impressions are very positive, it feels like riding an armchair strapped to a rocket! the handling is very neutral, the engine, compared to the mega smooth Blackbird engine is a little more vibey both through the handlebars and footpegs and the wind blast is quite considerable, I’m still playing with the electrically adjustable screen to find the best position but I feel that a replacement screen will be on the cards.
+Initial impressions are very positive, it feels like riding an armchair strapped to a rocket! the handling is very neutral, the engine, compared to the mega smooth Blackbird engine is a little more vibey both through the handlebars and footpegs and the wind blast is quite considerable, I’m still playing with the electrically adjustable screen to find the best position but on a whole, I am hugely impressed at the comfort, smoothness & power of the FJR.

 One of the first things I’ve done is to join the FJ Owners Club (they include the FJR as well) benefits include social events, rallies, tours, technical advice, discounted spares and accessories as well as producing a quarterly newsletter.